Piri Reis: Grand admiral of the Indian Ocean fleet

+Piri Reis's forces entered the city of Hormuz in September 1552, but could not take the fortress.
+They besieged and bombarded it for several weeks.
+The Ottoman forces ran low on gunpowder during the siege and Piri Reis wrote to Basra for supplies, but the Ottoman governor there, Kubad Pasha, sent nothing.
+The 16th-century Portuguese historian Diogo do Couto wrote that Kubad Pasha was instructed to assemble a naval force large enough to deliver 15,000 men to Hormuz, but these reinforcements never arrived.
+Acting on the advice of the imprisoned Portuguese commander from Muscat, Piri Reis grew increasingly concerned about a possible Portuguese counterattack in October.
+On the ninth, he lifted the siege.

-Ottoman soldiers entered the city of Hormuz in September 1552, but could not take the fortress.
-They besieged and bombarded it for several weeks, but Piri Reis grew concerned about the Portuguese fleet attacking them during the siege.
-The Ottoman forces ran low on gunpowder, and Kubad Pasha, the governor of Basra, did not send supplies to the siege.
-In October 1552, the Ottomans sacked the city, looted Qeshm, and retreated into the gulf with over a million pieces of gold.
-The fleet arrived at Basra by 1553.
-A letter from the Portuguese governor inside the fortress, dated 31 October 1552, said that the walls had been near collapsing, but that the Ottomans had run low on "munitions, gunpowder, and other war materials", much of which they had lost when a galleona type of larger sailing shipsank on the way to Hormuz.
-The Portuguese governor of India, Afonso de Noronha, organized a fleet of 40 ships led by his nephew Antão de Noronha that reached Hormuz in November 1552.
+The Ottomans looted the city of Hormuz, plundered the nearby island of Qeshm, and retreated into the Gulf with over a million pieces of gold.
+A letter from the Portuguese governor inside the fortress, dated 31 October 1552, explained how close the siege had been: the walls were nearly collapsing when the Ottomans ran low on "munitions, gunpowder, and other war materials".
+The Portuguese governor of India, Afonso de Noronha, organized a fleet of forty ships led by his nephew that reached Hormuz a month after Piri Reis's departure.